 I don’t sing, but I make a killer back-up dancer.
 If you want to catch me embarrassing myself by singing out loud?
 Firewater by Chome Johnson gets me every single time.

 - What is your beauty secret?

-Soaking my feet in hot water and baking soda every night I wear high heels.
+Soaking my feet in hot water and baking soda every night after I wear high heels.
 Nothing is right with the world if ones feet are sore.

 - What should every woman try at least once in her lifetime?

 Asking for exactly what she wants in bed.
 And vibrating sex toys.
 Yeah, I said it, someone has to.
 Sheesh, ladies.

 - Do you have a secret talent?
 I can cut a perfectly straight even slice of bread, even those super fresh crusty round loafs ~ so long as I have a good knife.

 My friends when drunk and also: wit, absurdity, folly, mimicry, and the occasional bad pun.